uname-yang/Slides/PITCHME.md

 **Brokers and Clusters**

+A single Kafka server is called a **broker**.

+#VSLIDE

-A single Kafka server is called a broker. `The broker receives messages from producers, assigns offsets to them, and commits the messages to storage on disk.` `It also services consumers, responding to fetch requests for partitions and responding with the messages that have been committed to disk.` Depending on the specific hardware and its performance characteristics, a single broker can easily handle thousands of partitions and millions of messages per second.
+* The broker **receives messages from producers**, assigns offsets to them, and commits the messages to storage on disk.
+* It also **services consumers**, responding to fetch requests for partitions and responding with the messages that have been committed to disk.

-Kafka brokers are designed to operate as part of a cluster.
-Within a cluster of brokers, one will also function as the cluster `controller` (elected automatically from the live members of the cluster).
-The controller is responsible for administrative operations, including assigning partitions to brokers and monitoring for broker failures.
-A partition is owned by a single broker in the cluster, and that broker is called the `leader` for the partition.
-A partition may be assigned to multiple brokers, which will result in the partition being `replicated` .
-This provides redundancy of messages in the partition, such that another broker can take over leadership if there is a broker failure.
-However, all consumers and producers operating on that partition must connect to the leader.

-#HSLIDE
+#VSLIDE

+The partitions of the log are distributed over the servers in the Kafka cluster with each server handling data and requests for a share of the partitions.
+Each partition is replicated across a configurable number of servers for fault tolerance.

+#VSLIDE

+Each partition has one server which acts as the **leader** and zero or more servers which act as **followers**.
+The leader handles all read and write requests for the partition while the followers passively replicate the leader.
+If the leader fails, one of the followers will automatically become the new leader.

+#VSLIDE

 ![img](images/replication.png)

 #HSLIDE

-**Guarantees**
+## Guarantees

 At a high-level Kafka gives the following guarantees:

 * Messages sent by a producer to a particular topic partition will be appended in the order they are sent.
 * A consumer instance sees records in the order they are stored in the log.
 * For a topic with replication factor N, we will tolerate up to N-1 server failures without losing any records committed to the log.

+#HSLIDE